Skip links

 Sign up for more information Read the book

-Local Resourcefulness
+Local Ingenuity

 Employees in organisations are constantly faced with variations in processes, possibly influenced by the complexity of regulations and a scarcity of resources and people.
 Behaviour is a logical outcome of the circumstances in which employees find themselves, in which professional employees perform their jobs to the best of their ability and with what we call ‘local ingenuity’ in order to get the tasks and missions done and succeed.
 Blue Wave Consulting Company helps companies to promote, make visible and secure local ingenuity so that no new risks are introduced.
 We close the rules gap by bringing rule users and rule makers together – something that often doesn’t happen naturally despite the procedural change processes available.